 Since arriving on The Farm as a two-sport athlete in baseball and football in the fall of 1965, Marquess' impact upon Stanford baseball is beyond measure, even by the benchmark of his long list of on-field accomplishments.

-A member of the American Baseball Coaches Hall of Fame, Marquess opens the season as the seventh-winningest coach in NCAA Division-I baseball history - fourth among active skippers - with a career record of 1,463-759-7 (.657).
-Marquess moved past USC's Rod Dedeaux (1,342 wins) and into the No. 4 slot in 2012.
+A member of the American Baseball Coaches Hall of Fame, Marquess opens the 2014 season as the third-winningest active coach in the nation with a career record of 1,530-807-7 (.654).
+Marquess picked up win No. 1,500 at rival California March 4, 2014.

 A three-time NCAA Coach of the Year recipient and nine-time Pac-10 Coach of the Year honoree, Marquess has guided his Stanford clubs to 27 NCAA Tournament appearances, a pair of College World Series championships (1987 and 1988), six NCAA Super Regional titles, 16 NCAA Regional crowns and 12 Pac-10 regular season championships.